Prince William Jokes Kate Middleton Is Immensely Jealous of His Trip to Africa

 During his speech at Tuesday night's British High Commissioner's reception in Namibia, the Duke of Cambridge joked his wife was envious she couldn't join him on the trip.

 "I'm delighted to be visiting Namibia for the first time," he said.
 "I'm only sorry that my wife, Catherine, is not able to join me.
 She is immensely jealous.
-Particularly because I'm looking forward to a few good, uninterrupted nights' sleep this week away from my wonderful children.
+Particularly because I'm looking forward to a few good, uninterrupted nights' sleep this week away from my wonderful children."

 Of course, William was referencing his three little ones: Prince George, Princess Charlotte and Prince Louis.